A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Results Discussion

 \section{Results \& Discussion}

-In this section, we present the results of our experiments, analyzing the performance of various \gls{LLM}s across the three tasks defined in Section \ref{sec:methedology}.
-We begin by examining the performance variability between runs across different \gls{LLM}s using consistent parameters for all experiments.
-This analysis establishes a foundation for assessing the reliability and reproducibility of the presented results, determining whether observed improvements between prompts are valid and significant or merely due to chance.
-Next, we delve into the results of the \gls{ZS} binary disorder detection task (Section \ref{subsec:task_1}), followed by the \gls{ZS}/\gls{FS} disorder severity evaluation task (Section \ref{subsec:task_2}), and conclude with the \gls{ZS} psychiatric knowledge assessment task (Section \ref{subsec:task_3}).
+{ In this section, we present the results of our experiments, analyzing the performance of various \gls{LLM}s across the three tasks defined in Section \ref{sec:methedology}.
+We first present the results of our performance variability assessment (Section \ref{subsec:performance_variability_results}), which provides insights into the inherent reliability of each model and helps contextualize the significance of performance differences observed in subsequent tasks.
+Next, we delve into the results of the \gls{ZS} binary disorder detection task (Section \ref{subsec:task_1}), followed by the \gls{ZS}/\gls{FS} disorder severity evaluation task (Section \ref{subsec:task_2}), and the \gls{ZS} psychiatric knowledge assessment task (Section \ref{subsec:task_3}).
+We then present an initial exploration of fine-tuning for the severity evaluation task (Section \ref{subsec:finetuning}).
+Finally, we conclude with a brief discussion of the study's limitations (Section \ref{subsec:limitations_discussion}), which will be explored in greater detail in Section \ref{sec:limitations}. }

 In our evaluation of the \gls{LLM}s across the three distinct tasks, we observed a wide range of performance capabilities and several noteworthy trends.
-In the \gls{ZS} binary disorder detection task, GPT-4, GPT-4o, Mistral NeMo and Llama 2 70b consistently outperformed other models.
+In the \gls{ZS} binary disorder detection task, GPT-4, GPT-4o, Mistral NeMo{,} and Llama 2 70b consistently outperformed other models.
 Additionally, the choice of prompt significantly influenced model performance, with some models favoring more structured prompts while others performed better with open-ended ones.
-Notable mentions in this category include the Gemma 7b model which achieved 76.70\% (BIN-4) accuracy on Dreaddit, which is significantly higher than the previous BIN-1 best of 74.50\% of the Mistral NeMo, Mistral NeMo for competing with models much larger than it in size.
+Notable mentions in this category include the Gemma 7b model which achieved 76.70\% (BIN-4) accuracy on Dreaddit, which is significantly higher than the previous BIN-1 best of 74.50\% { achieved by Mistral NeMo.
+Mistral NeMo is also notable for competing with models much larger than its size.}